ChanGarrickT/ECS273_Firefighting/README.md

 After cloning/extracting this repository, follow these steps to run the tool.
 We recommend using separate terminal windows for client and server processes.
 We assume MongoDB Community and Node.js are installed.
 For Mac users, we assume Homebrew is already installed.
 ### Back-End
-1. In one terminal window, navigate to `server`:
+1. In one terminal window, navigate to `/server`:
     ```shell
     cd server
     ```